caltechlibrary/articlefetch/articlefetch.1.md

 # SYNOPSIS

-articlefetch [OPTIONS] HOSTNAME QUERY_STRING
+articlefetch [OPTIONS] RDM_HOSTNAME CLPID

 # DESCRIPTION

-Take the HOSTNAME and QUERY_STRING values, retrieve the results from RDM and then using the results retrieve the PDFs.
+Use the CLPID provided to retreive a list of article from feeds, then use the RDM_HOSTNAME to retrieve the PDFs for the articles found.

 # OPTIONS